 | Expedition program | Excellent | Excellent | Most flexible |

-The Antarctic season runs from late October to early March.
+The Antarctic season runs late October to early March.
 Each window has different characteristics:

-For 2026 departures on the better operators, you should be booking now or very soon — the prime December-January slots on the top ships sell out 12-18 months ahead.
-For 2027 departures, peak slots are already booking.
-Premium expedition tier has more flexibility than the ultra-luxury tier, which has more flexibility than the ultra-exclusive small ship category.
+For 2026 departures on the better operators, you should be booking now or very soon — the prime December–January slots on the top ships sell out 12–18 months ahead.
+For 2027 departures, peak slots are already taking deposits.
+The premium expedition tier has more flexibility than the ultra-luxury tier, which has more than the ultra-exclusive small-ship category.
+Our guide to booking an expedition cruise covers the deposit and cancellation mechanics in detail.

-The Ushuaia Airport is the most awkward part of any Antarctica trip.
-Most travelers fly Buenos Aires to Ushuaia, with 1-2 night Buenos Aires stops on either end being the standard pattern.
-Many luxury operators include the charter flights from Buenos Aires as part of the package.
-JetLuxe for groups wanting private aviation directly to Ushuaia, which becomes meaningful for small groups when commercial connections are tight or sold out.
+Reaching Ushuaia is the most awkward part of any Antarctica trip.
+Most travellers fly Buenos Aires to Ushuaia, with a 1–2 night Buenos Aires stop on either end as the standard pattern; many luxury operators include the charter flight from Buenos Aires in the package.
+For small groups where commercial connections are tight against the embarkation window, chartering directly can be worth pricing — more on that below.

-Buenos Aires is genuinely worth 2-3 days before or after Antarctica.
+Buenos Aires is genuinely worth 2–3 days before or after Antarctica.
 The Alvear Palace, the Park Hyatt Palacio Duhau, and the Four Seasons are the luxury options.
-Welcome Pickups runs in Buenos Aires for airport transfers; GetYourGuide carries the major experiences (tango shows, food tours, the Recoleta Cemetery walks).
+Welcome Pickups runs Buenos Aires airport transfers; GetYourGuide carries the major experiences — tango shows, food tours, and the Recoleta Cemetery walks.

-SafetyWing is the affordable option for travel insurance, but for Antarctica specifically you need to verify that your policy explicitly covers polar regions and includes emergency medical evacuation from a remote vessel.
+For Antarctica specifically, you need to verify that your policy explicitly covers polar regions and includes emergency medical evacuation from a remote vessel — evacuation costs run into six figures, and many operators now require proof of evacuation cover before boarding.
 Standard travel insurance often excludes Antarctica entirely.
-Read the fine print before booking.
+SafetyWing is a good affordable base for the Argentina portion of the trip, but confirm polar evacuation is covered — read the fine print before booking, not after.

-Airalo for the Argentina segment of the trip.
-There is no reliable cellular connectivity in Antarctica itself — most modern expedition ships have satellite Wi-Fi but it's slow and expensive.
-This is part of the experience and most travelers find the disconnection welcome.
+Airalo covers the Argentina segment.
+There's no reliable cellular connectivity in Antarctica itself — most modern expedition ships have satellite Wi-Fi but it's slow and expensive.
+That's part of the experience, and most travellers find the disconnection welcome.

-Antarctica is the trip where the deposits are largest, the cancellation windows are most restrictive, and the cascade if something goes wrong is most expensive.
-Trip protection with both medical evacuation and trip cancellation coverage is non-negotiable.
-Verify polar coverage specifically.
+Antarctica is the trip where the deposits are largest, the cancellation windows most restrictive, and the cascade if something goes wrong most expensive.
+Trip protection with both medical evacuation and trip-cancellation coverage is non-negotiable.
+Verify polar coverage specifically — the single most common and most expensive planning mistake on this trip is assuming a standard policy applies when it doesn't.

 Sometimes yes, sometimes no — and you can't predict in advance.
-The crossing is roughly 36 hours each way and conditions range from calm ('Drake Lake') to genuinely rough ('Drake Shake').
-Modern ships have stabilizers and the crossing is safe, but seasickness during a rough crossing is real.
-The fly-cruise alternative from Punta Arenas skips the Drake entirely with a 2-hour flight to King George Island.
+The crossing is roughly two days each way and conditions range from calm ('Drake Lake') to genuinely rough ('Drake Shake').
+Modern ships have stabilisers and the crossing is safe, but seasickness during a rough crossing is real.
+The fly-cruise alternative skips the Drake entirely with a roughly two-hour flight from Chilean Patagonia to King George Island, though that flight can itself be weather-delayed by a day or more.

 December-January for the peak summer experience with hatching penguin chicks and longest daylight, but also highest prices and biggest demand.
 February-March for the best whale watching and access to channels that open as sea ice melts.
 Late October-November for the most pristine snow conditions and courting penguins.
 All three windows are excellent for different reasons.